 5. Schedule regular cleanings with our practice.
 A routine visit will allow us to deep clean your teeth and gums every six months to help remove built-up plaque and prevent gingivitis.

 Think you may be dealing with a cavity that needs filling?
-Contact our Pennant hills dentist practice today to schedule your next visit.
+Contact Pennant hills dentist practice today to schedule your next visit.